uruqierisi/java-banksystem-project/README.md

 # 💰 Java Bank System

 A simple command-line banking system written in Java.
-Built as a first-year Cacttus Education to practice object-oriented programming, file handling, and user interaction.
+Built as a first-year student at Cacttus Education to practice object-oriented programming, file handling, and user interaction.

 ---